foxykeep/ContentProviderCodeGenerator/README.markdown

 TODO
 ----

-- Add a sample project who uses a generated ContentProvider
+- Add a sample project which uses a generated ContentProvider

 Credits and License